w3f/polkadot-wiki/docs/general/polkadot-vision.md

 The design and realization of Polkadot 1.0 allowed its creators to truly realize the importance of blockspace.

 A blockchain is a way to store data.
-The storage unit is the blocks, and once a block is finalized onto the chain, it is practically impossible to modify the data within that block.
+The storage unit is the block, and once a block is finalized onto the chain, it is practically impossible to modify the data within that block.
 In addition to being tamper-proof, public permissionless blockchains like Polkadot store data that are visible to everybody (i.e. public), and anybody can become a network participant (i.e. permissionless).